COUNTER INSURGENCY: Kamikaze Drone in Afghanistan

 Here’s an AeroVironment promotional video of how the Switchblade could be used on TIME’s website.

 Entry filed under: Afghanistan, Counter Insurgency, Counter Terrorism, National Security and Defense, Skills and Training, Special Operations, Weaponry and Equipment.
-Tags: aerospace, Afghanistan, Air Force, Army, Counter Insurgency, counter terrorism, Defense, Man Portable UAV, military aviation, Special Operations, SUAS, Switchblade, Taliban, UAV.
+Tags: aerospace, Afghanistan, Air Force, Army, Counter Insurgency, counter terrorism, Man Portable UAV, military aviation, Special Operations, SUAS, Switchblade, Taliban, Topics, UAV.